 Felton Road farms four properties totaling 32 ha in the Bannockburn sub-region of Central Otago.
-Block 6 was planted in 1993 and is positioned on a north facing slope immediately south of Block 5 on The Elms vineyard.
-Its higher elevation (282-300m) and steeper slope favourably intercepts the sun but results in it being more wind exposed.
+Block 5 is situated on a gentle north facing slope in the heart of The Elms vineyard and was planted in 1993.
+The soils vary up the slope from heavy loess and silt, clay and angular schist gravels.
 Meticulous summer management of a single vertical shoot positioned (VSP) canopy ensures even and early fruit maturity.
 Shoot thinning, shoot positioning, leaf plucking, bunch thinning and harvest are all carried out by hand to ensure optimum quality fruit.
 Cover crops are planted between rows to assist in vine balance and to improve soil health and general biodiversity.